CloudCannon/Academy/_templates/author.md

 order: 10
 ---

-Author let's you write ebooks using the power of Jekyll.
+Author let's you write eBooks using the power of Jekyll.